PCOM South Georgia Programs | Campus and Community Partnerships

 Program Highlights

-• Community-Based Training – Medical students gain practical experience through partnerships with local farms, agricultural organizations, and rural clinics.
+• Community-Based Training – Medical students gain practical experience through partnerships with local farms, agricultural organizations, and clinics.

 • Research in Preventive Health Education – Faculty and students are actively studying ways to improve access to preventive health education for farmworkers and rural communities, focusing on chronic disease prevention, occupational health, and wellness initiatives.